Crisis Intervention Policies, Procedures, and Protocol

 - Any person who believes that their or another person’s life is in imminent danger should Campus Police (502) 597-6878 and/or call 911.

-- Any student exhibiting erratic behaviors listed above should immediately be referred to the Betty White Student Health Center for evaluation.
+- Any student exhibiting erratic behaviors listed above should immediately be referred to The Center for Emotional Wellness for evaluation.
 Usually a counselor will be the first point of contact.
 It is the counselor’s job to assess the level of crisis and determine an appropriate course of action.
-The counselor will consult with the Clinic Director or the Office of Student Affairs to assist in managing the situation.
+The counselor will consult with the Dean of Students or the Vice-President for Student Engagement and Campus Life.

 - In some cases, an administrative assistant may receive the emergency call.
 In such cases, the administrative assistance shall immediately notify the Counselor and the Clinic Director of the crisis.